meh/refr/README.md

   If you want to compare an IO object to a Reference:IO you have to do `ref == io` and not `io == ref` or it won't work correctly.

+  Keep in mind that if the thing you compare with is a Reference:IO too you're not going to get what you're expecting, the comparing value has to be a real IO object.

 If you find any other situations where it's not working as expected open an issue or send me an email and I'll add it here.